Roadmap and Todo for Draw on Gnome

 Consider committing code to the project!

-If you are interested in contributing, take a look at the list below and add your distinctiveness to our own!(1)
+If you are interested in contributing, read through the contributing document, and then take a look at the list below and add your distinctiveness to our own!(1)

 Primary Goals